Welcome to my websites, www.LeviCar.com and www.PROACCTIVE.info, and webpage LULUE.

-This crude, all-text Guide will gradually morph into a more-colorful one, with plenty of pictures, and even some interactive features,
+This all-text Guide will gradually morph into a more-colorful one, with plenty of pictures, and even some interactive features.

-Each has a wealth of information about the future of transportation.
+Each website has a wealth of information about the future of transportation.

 LeviCar.com is about my proposed system for MagLev Cars — and more, including a nationwide grid, and provisions for freight.
 It is meant for the General Public, and includes some “Fun Stuff”.

-I will guide you on handling low-level features first, and then move up the heirarchy.
-Then, I will discuss certain specific issues, including how the users of these websites can help me keep them accurate and up-to-date.
+I will guide you on handling low-level features first, and then discuss the overall structure of the webpages.
+Finally, I will discuss certain specific issues, including how the users of these websites can help me keep them accurate and up-to-date.

 There are many links on these websites.
 When you place the cursor over the link, the link gets temporarily underlined, and usually a mouseover (hover) message appears.
 This works for non-touchscreen computers, such as traditional PCs, laptops, etc. For touchscreens (tablets, cell phones, etc.), display of ‘mouseovers’ is determined by the browser or operating system.
 By pressing and holding on a link, my Android cell phone will usually show the first part of the mouseover message, and also some navigation buttons.